 #1) Hire smartly

 As the aging workforce retires, there are many indications that the maintenance space will have a serious labor shortage.
-This was one of the four key questions raised at MRO Europe 2018 and predicted by this MRO survey from 2017:
+This was one of the four key questions raised at MRO Europe 2018, it is predicted by Oliver Wyman’s MRO survey from 2017 you can see below, and it was confirmed by our 2021. maintenance report.

-For organizations that plan to increase the size of their maintenance departments, this is an important fact to keep in mind.
+For organizations that plan to increase their maintenance departments’ size, this is an important fact to keep in mind.
 Failure to hire qualified people results in increased overtime and outsourcing, both of which increase operational costs.

-When an organization does eventually decide to hire new maintenance professionals, the character of new hires should not be overlooked.
+When an organization does eventually decide to hire new maintenance professionals, new hires’ character should not be overlooked.

-In a few conversations I had with maintenance technicians over the years, it was obvious that there are two types of colleagues they dislike working with the most: the ones that are lazy and the ones that refuse to learn.
+In a few conversations I had with maintenance technicians over the years, it was obvious that there are two types of colleagues they dislike working with the most: the lazy ones and the ones that refuse to learn.

-In a similar fashion, you can come across stubborn workers that like to do things in their own way, which can be far from optimal.
-Additionally, they often do not like to put much effort into learning specific machines because they know their range of responsibilities will grow – which again increases the workload for other technicians.
+Similarly, there are stubborn workers that like to do things in their own way, which can be far from optimal.
+Additionally, they often do not like to put much effort into learning specific machines because they know their range of responsibilities will grow, increasing the workload for other technicians.

-So, if you have that luxury, it pays to evaluate the character of potential new hires and provide them a clear path in which they can improve and climb the organizational ladder.
+So, if you have that luxury, it pays to evaluate the character of potential new hires and provide them a clear path to improve and climb the organizational ladder.

 Larger organizations should consider partnering with local universities and look for other ways to organize internships and mentorships programs to attract new talent.